 The Bridge of Sighs

-In the 1930’s some students had managed to get a car into the river at the Bridge of Sighs by punting it all the way up from Jesus Green.
-They then suspended the car beneath the bridge using metal cables.
-A prank so popular they did it again in the 1970s with a Robin Reliant.
+In the 1963’s some students had managed to punt an Austin 7 car along the river to the Bridge of Sighs from Jesus Green, using 4 punts strapped together.
+They then suspended the car beneath the Bridge of Sighs using metal cables.
+The prank became so infamous that it was copied in the 1970s with a Robin Reliant.

 The Bridge of Sighs has been used as a set for some blockbuster movies including the Theory of Everything in 2014 and Elizabeth: The Golden Age in 2007.